NoahOrberg/gilbert/README.md

 $ gilbert -f README.md
 ```

-README.md wll be published to Gist.
+README.md will be published to Gist.